How to fix ABI version mismatch in GDAL wheels

 readelf -d /tmp/wh/osgeo/_gdal*.so | grep -i rpath

-# 2. Confirm no system library leakage
+# 2. Confirm no system libgdal leaks in

 python -c "from osgeo import gdal; print(gdal.VersionInfo('RELEASE_NAME'))"

-# 4. Check wheel metadata compliance
+# 4. Confirm the wheel metadata tag

-unzip -q -c wheelhouse/*.whl *.dist-info/WHEEL | grep Tag
+unzip -q -c wheelhouse/*.whl '*.dist-info/WHEEL' | grep Tag

-# Must match: cp310-cp310-manylinux_2_28_x86_64
+# Expected: Tag: cp310-cp310-manylinux_2_28_x86_64